Some nouns express an activity when uncountable and a particular location of that activity when countable.

 DIFFICULTY OF DEFINING COUNTABILITY BY ITS MEANING

-Countable nouns are nouns that can be plural and can follow a.
+Countable nouns are nouns that can be plural and, when singular, must follow an article (a or the) or equivalent.
 Examples are houses/a house, ideas/an idea and days/a day.
-If a noun cannot be used like this, it is either uncountable (e.g. flour) or a proper noun with a capital letter (e.g. London).
-We cannot usually say flours/a flour or Londons/a London.
-Knowing whether or not a noun is countable is important for avoiding grammar mistakes in areas like article usage and agreement.
+If a noun cannot usually be plural, and can stand alone in the singular, it is either uncountable (e.g. flour) or a proper noun with a capital letter, such as London: we cannot usually say flours/a flour or Londons/a London (see 110.
+Nouns without “the” or “a” and 47.
+Article Errors with Proper Nouns).
+Knowing whether or not a noun is countable is important for getting certain grammar choices right, for example whether or not to add an article, and whether to make the noun singular or plural (see 12.
+Singular and Plural Verb Choices).

 ACTIVITY LOCATION: A USEFUL MEANING FOR DEFINING SOME COUNTABLE NOUNS

-An activity is something that happens or is done, and an activity location is where it typically happens.
+An activity is another name for an action – something that happens or is done – and an activity location is where it typically happens.
 If the same noun can have either kind of meaning, it will usually express the activity meaning with an uncountable use.
 Consider the double-meaning nouns competition, business, introduction and speech.
 The activity meaning of the uncountable form may be seen in these examples:

 (a) Competition between shopkeepers keeps prices down.